kapetan-io/querator/docs/known-issues.md

 **Severity**: Medium
 **Component**: `internal/auth_backend.go`

-`AuthBackend.checkPermissionInNamespace` fetches all role bindings for a user via `ListByUser` (no limit applied), then fetches each referenced role individually from storage.
+`AuthBackend.checkPermissionInNamespace` fetches role bindings for a user via `ListByUser` (capped at `maxRoleBindingsPerCheck = 100`), then fetches each referenced role individually from storage.
 A user with many role bindings triggers N storage round-trips per permission check.
 Each request performs up to two permission checks (target namespace and `_system`).
-Only principal identity is cached;
-permission results are not.
+Only principal identity is cached; permission results are not.
 Under sustained load this will become a performance bottleneck.

-**Impact**: Latency per authenticated request scales linearly with the number of role bindings assigned to the requesting principal.
-High role-binding counts or high request rates will increase storage load significantly.
+**Impact**: Latency per authenticated request scales linearly with the number of role bindings assigned to the requesting principal, up to the 100-binding cap.
+High request rates will increase storage load significantly.

 **Workaround**: Keep the number of role bindings per user small.
 Assign roles at the namespace level rather than creating many fine-grained bindings.

-**Future mitigation**: Cache resolved permission sets per principal with a TTL, and apply a reasonable limit to `ListByUser` to bound unbounded scans.
+**Future mitigation**: Cache resolved permission sets per principal with a TTL.